 Plants have different rooting depths and watering requirements.
 In general, annuals and grasses have roots extending down up to 12 inches, shrubs 24 inches, and trees 36 inches.
 Any water applied beyond the root zones is water the plant can’t use.
 Most desert-adapted plants require less frequent watering than non-desert species.

-A soil probe is a metal rod, such as a piece of rebar or a long handled screwdriver, used to measure how deep the water has penetrated the soil after an irrigation.
-Simply push the probe, metal rod, or screwdriver into the ground after you irrigate.
+A soil probe is a metal rod, such as a piece of rebar or a long handled screwdriver, used to measure how deep water has penetrated the soil after an irrigation.
+Simply push the probe into the ground after irrigation.
 It will easily push through wet soil and stop as dry soil is encountered.
-This provides you with a simple method to determine if your length of irrigation is sufficient.
+This provides a simple method to determine if the length of irrigation is sufficient.
 Periodically check the soil with the probe to determine when it is time to irrigate again.
 Once the soil is dried out, the probe will become more difficult to push into the ground.

 Wake Up and Water